 If I’m excited to become a homeowner and that goal is really important to me, I won’t be tempted to spend that $1,000 on unnecessary spending.
 Nope, I’ve already got a plan for that money.

 One thing I know about myself is that I’m far more motivated to save when I have a specific goal in mind versus when I’m saving just for the sake of saving.

-	If you don’t currently have any financial goals you’re working toward, now is the time to start.
+If you don’t currently have any short or long-term goals you’re working toward, now is the time to start.
 Visit the free guide I created on setting and reaching your financial goals.

 The situation when lifestyle creep is most dangerous is when we don’t actually earn a high enough income to cover it, which is, unfortunately, the case for many people,

 According to Bankrate, roughly 54% of Americans carry a balance on their credit cards.
 And data from Experian shows the average credit card balance is about $5,525.

 There are some situations where debt is hard to avoid.
 If a financial emergency comes up and you don’t have the cash to pay for it, it might be necessary to finance it with a credit card or loan.
 And for large purchases like cars, financing is the only option for some people.